tomoe-mami/weechat-scripts/pastebuf/README.md

     lang <new-syntax-language>

 Change the syntax language of current buffer.
+Use `none` to disable syntax highlighting.

     save <filename>